t2h5/structured-openapi-schema/docs/README.md

-# Documentation for Example Project
+# Documentation for Structured OpenAPI Schema

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints